-Each SPAC share is accompanied by a number of warrants-usually a fraction of a warrant as described above-which together comprise the units sold in the SPAC's IPO.
-Each whole warrant allows the holder to purchase one additional share following the business combination, and is usually exercisable at \$11.50 per share (assuming the customary \$10.00 per unit offer price).
-While SPAC units have in the recent past generally included one-half or one-third of a warrant, warrant coverage has, as noted above, generally decreased over time, leaving less equity overhang of the post-de-SPAC company for its future activities.
+Each unit sold in the SPAC's IPO consists of a share of common stock of the SPAC, accompanied by a warrant component that is usually a fraction of a warrant.
+In almost all cases, each whole warrant allows the holder to purchase one additional share following the business combination, and is usually exercisable at \$11.50 per share (assuming the customary \$10.00 per unit offer price).
+While SPAC units have in the recent past generally included one-half or one-third of a warrant, warrant coverage has varied over time.
+A lower warrant coverage reduces equity overhang of the post-de-SPAC company for its future activities.